pablobernabeu/Data-is-present/README.md

 ### Open source software

-Programs such as [R](https://www.r-project.org/about.html) and [Python](https://www.python.org/) offer free, powerful resources for data processing, visualisation, and analysis.
+Programs such as [R](https://www.r-project.org/about.html) and [Python](https://www.python.org/) offer free, powerful resources for data processing, visualisation and analysis.
 Experience in these programs is highly valued in data-intensive disciplines.

 Centred on reproducible reports and dashboards, this project delivers training and practice sessions throughout 2020 and into the first quarter of 2021.
 The training is useful on its own, and also paves the way to the practice sessions.
 All activities are available across the UK.